Faculty Advising for 1Ls

 HLS faculty mentor and advise students throughout law school.
 Faculty who were 1L Section leaders are one group to which you can continue to connect.
 Students who participated in a 1L Reading Group can also continue to connect with the Faculty who led the reading group.

 You also are encouraged to think about working with a faculty member as a research assistant or teaching fellow.
 Working as a research assistant is an excellent way to engage with a faculty member and be exposed to cutting-edge research and/or advocacy.
 Research assistant opportunities are posted on the Administrative Updates page.
 In addition, writing a paper under the supervision of a faculty member is a great way to engage with a faculty member and garner academic and other advice from that professor.
-If you need guidance on finding a paper supervisor, please feel free to consult with Catherine Claypoole and review our online faculty directory.
+For multiple opportunities under faculty supervision, please see the HLS Writes! page.
+If you need guidance on finding a paper supervisor, please feel free to consult with the Dean for Academic and Faculty Affairs and review our online faculty directory.

 Programs of Study